mum4k/termdash/README.md

 1. The above mentioned [gizak/termui](http://github.com/gizak/termui) is
    abandoned and isn't maintained anymore.
 1. The project doesn't follow the design goals outlined below.
-1. The project is released under a licence I cannot use.

 # Design goals